chetan6780/Complete-Preparation/Leetcode/README.md

 - Brute force
 - for every element in nums1, check if it exists in nums2
-- if it exists then add it to the ans and set it to -1 and break inner loop, so duplicats will not be included.
+- if it exists then add it to the ans and set it to -1 and break inner loop, so duplicate will not be included.
 - return ans

 ---